liamg/traitor/README.md

 # Traitor

-I don't understand what it is
+I don't understand what it is again

 Automatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!